Table of Contents

 These mitospores later grow into a new set of mycelium and the entire life cycle repeats again.

 The life cycle of fungi is quite complex in nature as they do not reproduce in one way, but sexually and asexually based on environmental conditions.
 Due to its distinct nature, a fungus is capable of surviving anywhere and everywhere.

 To explore more information on fungi and others, register with BYJU’S Biology.

 Frequently Asked Questions on Fungus Life Cycle

-Name the three kinds of fungi?
+Name the three kinds of fungi.

 Do fungi need light?

-Why is fungi important?
+Why are fungi important?